-Last week Jono Heale from Advanced Communication Solutions (ACS) spoke to audiologist Paul Checkley about hearing and hearing protection.
-This week he speaks to artists Rodney Branigan and Jaki Graham about the benefits of wearing custom-fit In Ear Monitors (IEM) for hearing protection, singing and performance.
+Last time Jono Heale from Advanced Communication Solutions (ACS) spoke to audiologist Paul Checkley about hearing and hearing protection.
+In this article he speaks to music artists Rodney Branigan and Jaki Graham about the benefits of wearing custom-fit In Ear Monitors (IEM) for hearing protection, singing and performance.
 You can use them for live performance and, as Rodney explains, they’re great for recording as there is no bleed from other instruments.

 Jono, Rodney and Jaki Graham talk about the process of getting the ear molds made, why it’s important for singers to have an open mouth impression, how many drivers you need in the IEM to get high fidelity sound, and the benefits of the special materials ACS uses for the IEMs.